chrippa/ds4drv/README.rst

 Installing
 ----------

+Make sure you have the dependencies:

+- Python 2.7 (3.3 will not be supported until python-uinput supports it)
+- python-setuptools
+- hcitool (usually available in the *bluez-utils* or equivalent package)

-Check out the source from Github and install it with:
+Then check out the source from Github and install it with:

 .. code-block:: bash

     $ sudo python setup.py install

-You also need to make sure you have *hcitool* installed (usually the *bluez-utils* package or equivalent).

 Using